Disorder-resilient transition of Helical to Conical ground states in M$_{1/3}$NbS$_2$, M=Cr,Mn: NMR Results

 \subsection{\Mn~NMR in \MNS.}

-Figure \ref{fig:Mn_NMR} (a) and (c) show a selection of \Mn~NMR low temperature spectra obtained in a \MNS~single crystal at $T=1.7$ K from ZF up to $H=2$ T, with $\mathbf H \perp \hat c$ and $\parallel \hat c$, respectively, covering the range of 440–490 MHz.
+Figure \ref{fig:Mn_hllab} (a) and (b) show a selection of \Mn~NMR low temperature spectra obtained in a \MNS~single crystal at $T=1.7$ K from ZF up to $\mu_0 H=2$ T, with $\mathbf H \perp \hat c$ covering the range of 440–490 MHz.
 In low fields, they are centered around 470 MHz.
 We identify a few prominent components, consisting of overlapping peaks, which gradually change shape while shifting towards lower frequencies with the field.
+We may identify the first moment of each component (see Sec.~\ref{Sec:NMR} for details).

-We must note a few experimental differences between the \Mn~case and the reference \Cr~data of Fig.~\ref{fig:Cr_NMR} (a) and (c), before making a comparison.
+We must note a few experimental differences between the \Mn~case and the reference \Cr~data of Fig.~\ref{fig:Cr_NMR} (a) and Fig.~\ref{fig:conical}(a), before making a comparison.
 First of all, the \Mn~NMR amplitude at low fields is affected by very fast, field-dependent $T_2^{-1}$ relaxation rates, which, e.g., heavily suppress the 450 MHz component in ZF.\footnote{When $T_2$ is comparable to the dead-time of our NMR probe, the signal becomes marginal and difficult to reliably correct for relaxation, leading to a partial, so-called, \emph{wipeout}.} Furthermore, the much larger gyromagnetic ratio of \Mn~(roughly a factor four, see Tab.~\ref{tab:nuclei}) and the larger Mn moment per ion (roughly a factor two) modify the prediction of Eqs.~\ref{eq:frequencyab}, \ref{eq:frequencyc}, producing eight times larger hyperfine frequencies, in agreement with the experimental ratio of about 470 MHz to 60 MHz.
 This implies that magnetic defects should also yield larger inhomogeneous linewidths, scaling from 0.3 MHz on \Cr~ to 2.4 MHz on \Mn.
-However, the distribution of magnetic defects in \MNS~makes the spectral peaks even broader than predicted above, with linewidths well in excess of 5 MHz, which completely hides the quadrupolar splittings in this sample.
+However, the distribution of magnetic defects in \MNS~makes the spectral peaks even broader than this prediction, with linewidths well in excess of 5 MHz, which completely hides the quadrupolar splittings in this sample.